ehmicky/autoserver/README.md

 This is prototype for a web server engine.

 You simply pass a [single declarative file](https://github.com/autoserver-org/autoserver/blob/master/examples/schema.yml) as input, and the server generates a GraphQL server.
-The file format is based off standard [JSON schema](http://json-schema.org/), and can be written in either JSON or YAML.
+The file format is based off standard [JSON schema](http://json-schema.org/), written as YAML.

 The server is fully-featured, i.e. there should be not much need for custom code beyond that declarative file.